Structure

 Miniproject 2 (10 ECTS)

-The second miniproject builds up on the lessons learned in the first miniproject: Students can further hone their research skills and gain first-hand practical experience in a second scientific topic of their free choice.
+The second miniproject builds up on the lessons learned in the first miniproject: students can further hone their research skills and gain first-hand practical experience in a second scientific topic of their free choice.

 Internship Research (10 ECTS)